idechq/idec-wiki/docs/team_wiki/mkdocs.md

 ## Learn Markdown in 10 mins

 The text files are "structured" with the Markdown language and saved with a `.md` extension.
-The Markdown language is our way of instructing the site generator of what to do with our texts, like "make this a header", or "here is a list with bullet points".
+The Markdown language is the way of instructing the site generator of what to do with our texts, like "make this a header", or "here is a list with bullet points".
 Learning how to write in the Markdown language is absolutely necessary, but it is also easy.

 Please go to [Commonmark.org](https://commonmark.org), read through the Markdown syntax and complete the [10 minutes interative Markdown tutorial](https://commonmark.org/help/tutorial/).
 Once you are done please proceed to the next section.